 It is also recommended that you do not swim underwater for at least two weeks post-surgery, this is to reduce the threat of infection.
 Water carries a range of bacteria that could be harmful to your eyes as they heal from surgery.
 You may shower, bathe and wash your hair after the first post-operative day however you shouldn’t face the shower spray, and we recommend you try to wash your hair with your head tilted backwards to avoid shampoo/soap getting in your eyes.

 You should avoid strenuous exercise, such as cycling after cataract surgery for a minimum of four weeks.
 The tenderness in your eyes usually will last a few days therefore, you may feel like you are able to return to your normal routine.
-However, it is very important to wait the recommended amount of time before carrying out any strenuous exercise, or until advised by your Surgeon or Specialist Refractive Optometrist.
-Strenuous exercise includes jogging, aerobics, yoga, weight lifting, football, running, cycling, tennis etc. Even yoga after cataract surgery is considered a strenuous exercise.
+However, it is very important to wait the recommended amount of time before carrying out any strenuous exercise, or until advised by your Surgeon or Optometrist.
+Strenuous exercise includes jogging, aerobics, weight lifting, football, running, cycling, tennis etc. Even yoga after cataract surgery is considered a strenuous exercise.

 Carrying out intense exercise causes the pressure in your eye to rise so it is important to keep this pressure at a low level in order to aid faster healing.
 Many high-intensity sports for example cycling, football and tennis can also result in dust and debris unexpectedly getting into the eye which can cause a nasty infection.
 While the eyes are recovering it is extremely important that they remain clean and sterilised in order to fully heal without any adverse reaction.